- REASONED CRITICISM OF JORDAN PETERSON AND CAMILLE PAGLIA

 - Paglia: 49:00.
 She says she likes a TV show where women have toxic arguments and guys settle the matter with a good fistfight and then they’re friends.

-- No, physical violence creates infected, sickly, and sad relationships between men.
+- No, physical violence creates toxic, pathological, and sad relationships between men.

 - Besides, this is an overtly misogynous and sexist remark.
 It says she prefers guys to girls.